- Akira Yasukouchi, Kyushu University

 Aims & scope

-Journal of Physiological Anthropology, is an open access, peer-reviewed journal that publishes research on the physiological functions of modern mankind, with an emphasis on the bio-cultural effects on human adaptability to current environment.
+Journal of Physiological Anthropology is an open access, peer-reviewed journal that publishes research on the physiological functions of modern mankind, with an emphasis on the bio-cultural effects on human adaptability to the current environment.

 Best Reviewer Award

-In 2012, a total of 62 reviewers kindly reviewed the manuscripts submitted.
-In appreciation of their valuable contributions, we have awarded the two Best Reviewers of the Year 2012 as follows:
+In 2014, a total of 121 reviewers kindly reviewed the manuscripts submitted.
+In appreciation of their valuable contributions, we have awarded the Best Reviewer of the Year 2014 as follows:

 Akira Yasukouchi graduated from Kyushu Institute of Design in 1979, after 8 years of research with the National Institute of Industrial Health for the Japanese Ministry of Labour, he returned to his old school as associate professor in 1990 to research physiological anthropology.
 He became professor in 1999, distinguished professor in 2009 and director of the Department of Human Science in 2012.
 He has been Editor-in-Chief of Journal of Physiological Anthropology since 1997.